AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 As you can see in the example above:

 - :ada:`Put_Line` is a subprogram that comes from the :ada:`Ada.Text_IO` package.
-We can use it directly because we have used the package at the top of the ``Main`` unit.
+We can reference it directly because we have "use"d the package at the top of the :ada:`Main` unit.

-- Unlike :ada:`with` clauses, :ada:`use` clause can happen either in the prelude, or in any declarative zone.
-If used in a declarative zone, the :ada:`use` clause will have an effect in it's containing lexical scope.
+- Unlike :ada:`with` clauses, a :ada:`use` clause can be placed either in the prelude, or in any declarative region.
+In the latter case the :ada:`use` clause will have an effect in its containing lexical scope.

 Package body
 ------------

-In the somewhat artificial example above, the ``Week`` package only has declarations and no body.
-That's not a mistake: In a package specification, which is what is showcased above, you cannot declare bodies.
+In the somewhat artificial example above, the :ada:`Week` package only has declarations and no body.
+That's not a mistake: in a package specification, which is what is illustrated above, you cannot declare bodies.
 Those have to be in the package body.

 .. code:: ada